jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 <!-- https://web.archive.org/web/20210414015611im_/http://i2.wp.com/community.eidosmontreal.com/data/extensions_data/square_articles/3/c/e/6/d/3324//large_image.jpg?resize=800%2C301 -->

 ![react differently](/blog/posts/noimage.png)
-_<span class="text-center block mt-3">Players may react differently if they are constantly aware that they are being observed</span>_
+_Players may react differently if they are constantly aware that they are being observed_

 Although you might want to explain your game in great detail before the playtester even gets the controller in his hands, resist the urge.
 See how well your game explains itself.
 Of course, if you are testing a very early prototype of your game some things will naturally have to be explained, but if they have any questions try to guide them instead of answering them out right.